rise8-us/delivery-playbooks/docs/content/plays/cross-discipline/5-whys.md

 ## Limits to be aware of

 5 Whys can oversimplify complex/entangled causes if used dogmatically.
+To avoid this outcome, teams should consider the following principles:

-Treat it as a why-tree (branch when needed), require evidence for each why, and stop when you hit a controllable, testable cause.
+* Treat it as a why-tree (branch when needed)
+* Require evidence for each why
+* Stop when you hit a controllable, and testable cause

 ## When to use it